 A friendly and well-trained front desk officer sets the tone for every visit.
 With new tools like online registration and real-time insurance verification to manage, your front desk staff provides essential services that make your clinic more efficient.

 The front office staff is often the first, and sometimes the last, person your patients talk to.
-This sets the tone for their visit.
 A well-trained front desk employee is the start of a five-star patient experience.
 And it can also have a positive impact on the rest of your staff.

 The front desk does carry a lot of weight.
 Here are five characteristics of a good front desk officer:

 At the front desk, it is important to have a person who is genuinely good-natured—not someone with a fake smile.
 Patients can spot that from a mile away.
 Rather, you want someone who is authentic and greets patients who come to your clinic with a pleasant attitude.
 Front office staff cannot allow personal troubles to plague them.
 They have to be able to keep their private life private and not let any personal drama affect the way they treat patients.